5 Benefits of Strong Relationships in Strategic Sourcing

 While thinking of this celebration, I was reminded of how we can promote and foster relationships between buyers and suppliers in strategic sourcing.
 As a crucial component to our global supply chain, beneficial relationships result in partnerships that generate benefits for both sides.

-Below are 5 reasons why we should focus on growing partnerships between buyers and suppliers.
+Below are 5 reasons why we should focus on growing partnerships between buyers and suppliers in strategic sourcing.

 Build Supply Chain Resiliency